19hours/sg-statutes/Acts/Optometrists and Opticians Act.md

 4\.
 Interpreting prescriptions of medical practitioners and optometrists.

-5. Supplying, preparing and dispensing of all optical appliances .
+5. Supplying, preparing and dispensing of all optical appliances and contact lenses (whether or not they fall within the definition of “optical appliances” in section 2).

 [S 249/2009 wef 01/06/2009]

-6. Fitting, adjusting and adapting of all optical appliances to the human face and eyes in accordance with the prescriptions of legally qualified medical practitioners and optometrists.
+6. Fitting, adjusting and adapting of all optical appliances and contact lenses (whether or not they fall within the definition of “optical appliances” in section 2) to the human face and eyes in accordance with the prescriptions of legally qualified medical practitioners and optometrists.

 [S 249/2009 wef 01/06/2009]

 [G.N.
-No.S 92/2008]
+No. S 92/2008]

 ## LEGISLATIVE HISTORY